Ivory Coast: French colonial era

 France's imposition of a head tax in 1900 to support the colony's public works program provoked protests.
 Many Ivorians saw the tax as a violation of the protectorate treaties because they felt that France was demanding the equivalent of a coutume from the local kings, rather than the reverse.
 Many, especially in the interior, also considered the tax a humiliating symbol of submission.
 In 1905, the French officially abolished slavery in most of French West Africa.
 From 1904 to 1958, Ivory Coast was part of the Federation of French West Africa.
 It was a colony and an overseas territory under the Third Republic.
 In World War I, France organized regiments from Ivory Coast to fight in France, and colony resources were rationed from 1917 to 1919.
 Until the period following World War II, governmental affairs in French West Africa were administered from Paris.
 France's policy in West Africa was reflected mainly in its philosophy of "association", meaning that all Africans in Ivory Coast were officially French "subjects" but without rights to representation in Africa or France.

 French colonial policy incorporated concepts of assimilation and association.
 Based on the assumed superiority of French culture, in practice the assimilation policy meant the extension of the French language, institutions, laws, and customs to the colonies.
-The policy of association also affirmed the superiority of the French in the colonies, but it entailed different institutions and systems of laws for the colonizer and the colonized.
+The policy of association also affirmed the superiority of the French in the colonies, but it entailed different institutions and systems of laws for the coloniser and the colonised.
 Under this policy, the Africans in Ivory Coast were allowed to preserve their own customs insofar as they were compatible with French interests.

 An indigenous elite trained in French administrative practice formed an intermediary group between French and Africans.
 After 1930, a small number of Westernized Ivorians were granted the right to apply for French citizenship.
 Most Ivorians, however, were classified as French subjects and were governed under the principle of association.
-As subjects of France, natives outside the civilized elite had no political rights.
+As subjects of France, natives outside the civilised elite had no political rights.
 They were drafted for work in mines, on plantations, as porters, and on public projects as part of their tax responsibility.
 They were expected to serve in the military and were subject to the indigénat, a separate system of law.

 During World War II, the Vichy regime remained in control until 1943, when members of General Charles de Gaulle's provisional government assumed control of all French West Africa.
 The Brazzaville Conference of 1944, the first Constituent Assembly of the Fourth Republic in 1946, and France's gratitude for African loyalty during World War II, led to far-reaching governmental reforms in 1946.
-French citizenship was granted to all African "subjects", the right to organize politically was recognized, and various forms of forced labour were abolished.
+French citizenship was granted to all African "subjects", the right to organise politically was recognised, and various forms of forced labour were abolished.
 Between 1944 and 1946, many national conferences and constituent assemblies took place between France's government and provisional governments in Ivory Coast.
 Governmental reforms were established by late 1946, which granted French citizenship to all African "subjects" under the colonial control of the French.